psagredo99/CSVtoContactsVFP/README.md

-# CSV to Salesforce Contact Upsert
+# CSV to Salesforce Contact Upsert (ES language)

 A Salesforce Apex class and Visualforce page for upserting contact records from a CSV file based on the external id field.

+By: Pablo Sagredo
 ## Description

 This repository contains both an Apex class and a Visualforce page designed to process and insert data from a CSV file into Salesforce Contact objects.
 It includes methods for reading CSV files, validating and transforming data, inserting records, and displaying the results.